 An artist that I recently met made the comment that my eye was so practiced by the time I started shooting because "looking" was my way of communication.

-I have been told that I make some people uncomfortable.
-I believe the problem is my gaze...which I inherited from my mother who, after waiting for me to be born after 5 years, never took her eyes off of me!
+I have been told that I make some people uncomfortable with my gaze.
+I believe I learned that from my mother who, after waiting for me to be born after 5 years, never took her eyes off of me!
 Children do learn by imitation and that gaze became part of my behavior.
 That gaze got me into trouble in grade school as I stared curiously at the tough kids - taking in all their differences.
 This “staring” problem had repercussions and I remember my mother having to go to school on my behalf on 4 separate occasions.
-This was years before I started asking for a camera.

 To read more about my work go to: http://www.lauriefreitag.com/artist-statements-portfolio

-Member: Los Angeles Art Association, Los Angeles Center of Photography, The Lucie Foundation, Los Angeles Contemporary Exhibitions, INFOCUS/Phoenix Art Museum (PAM), & Photographic Resource Center at Boston University & The Center for Fine Art Photography (CO).
+Member: Los Angeles Center of Photography, The Lucie Foundation, Los Angeles Contemporary Exhibitions, INFOCUS/Phoenix Art Museum (PAM), & Photographic Resource Center at Boston University & The Center for Fine Art Photography (CO).

 Founder: L.A.
 Photo Curator www.laphotocurator.com